SHORTLISTED FOR THE 2025 RECONTRES D'ARLES AUTHOR BOOK AWARD

 He is a European Young Leader, a fellow of the Royal Geographical Society and a National Geographic Explorer and runs the ENAR (European Network Against Racism) award winning afropean.com with Nina Camara, Yomi Bazuaye, Tola Ositelu and Nat Illumine.

-Afropean: The Journal
+Afropean: A Journal

 Johny Pitts